Brazilian Navy: The Constitutionalist War (1932)

 Initiating the armed uprising in the State of São Paulo in July 1932, one of the first actions of the legalist forces was the blockade of the Port of Santos, the objective being to prevent the São Paulo state insurgents from obtaining supplies and weapons from abroad.
 The Brazilian Navy formed a fleet of ships led by the cruiser Rio Grande Do Sul, including destroyers Mato Grosso, Pará and Sergipe.

 During the Constitutionalist Revolution of 1932, the cruiser Rio Grande do Sul became the first Brazilian Navy ship to shoot down an aircraft, in this case a Constitutionalist Curtiss Falcon on September 24, 1932.
 Throughout the conflict, the port of Santos was blocked by the Brazilian Navy, making it impossible for the rebels to receive reinforcements there, the naval ships also carried out naval bombardment of the rebel troops stationed there.

 Second World War (1942–1945)

+The Brazilian Navy at the time of start of World War 2 in 1939 operated 3 submarines; 2 dreadnaught battleships; 10 destroyers (some incomplete); 2 light cruisers; 12 corvettes; as well as 10 auxiliary, and other vessels.
+After start of hostilities in the Atlantic, indiscriminate Axis attacks began as early as March, 1941, but they increased sharply after Brazil severed ties with Axis powers post Pearl Harbor attack.
+At the start of war, Brazil was patrolling over 4,000 miles of its coast; but by January 1943, the navy was patrolling upto Trinidad.